kgomenyuk/quizgameapp/readme.md

 # Step 10

-Also add this data to survey_fields collection in MongoDB:
+Also add this data (or any other data with your questions for the quiz in exactly this structure) to survey_fields collection in MongoDB:

 ```json
 survey_settings: